Daily Age Finder

 The dates in the tables below are given in the

 ISO-8601 Format, which is an internationally agreed way to represent dates.
 Thus, 31st August 2025 (UK notation), is represented as "2025-08-31", in the international notation.
-This simplifies (1) the interpretation of the date and (2) the JavaScript coding, so also reducing the risk of JavaScript coding error.
+This simplifies (1) the interpretation of the date and (2) the JavaScript coding (see point 5 below), so also reducing the risk of JavaScript coding error.

 Attributions